 - Weeks 3-4 - Start of buds forming

 - Weeks 8-12+ - Final flush of flowering - harvest time

-The length of time necessary for the bud to be in the flowering stage depends heavily on the strain of bud.
+The length of time necessary for the bud to be in the flowering stage depends heavily on the cannabis strains you're growing.
 Below, we’ve included a list of strains that qualify for each time period needed for the flowering stage to help guide you in the right direction.

 Make your dreams of flower like this come to life!
 Photo: @strainhype

 - Quick critical +

 - Frisian dew